racedo/stonith-fences/README.md

 syntax to fit into the stonith rules.

 ## Testing
-#### Manually testing the fence agent with a preconfigured ssh-pair with the host and the VMs:
+#### Manually testing the fence agent with a preconfigured ssh-pair with the host and the VMs

    `python  fence_fusion --ssh -a 192.168.100.1 --ssh -l racedo --identity-file /root/.ssh/id_rsa -n 00_0c_29_94_a2_36 --login-timeout=10`